metamn/react/content/blog/on-design-sytems/index.md

 Show, don't tell.
 An example worth thousands of words.

-After browsing the docs a common practice is to check the source code to get a glimpse about the quality of the work done.
+After browsing the docs a common practice is to check the examples to get a glimpse about the quality of the code.

 Yet half of the examined systems have no example apps.
 Or the code quality rings alarms.

 #### Naming conventions

-For devs an important factor is to feel the structure of the system familiar.
+For developers the `It Just Works!` factor is perhaps the most important.

 Finding parts of the system should be intuitive with as less cognitive load as possible.
 From the big picture&mdash;tokens, hooks, components, themes&mdash;to the details&mdash;button variations.

 The vertical integration of the layers should be clear and well-thought.
-The `token -> theme -> hook -> component` path when extending the system should be easy to follow.
+The `token -> theme -> hook -> component` path should be easy to follow when extending the system.

-#### Guidelines
+#### Guidelines for design principles

 Design decisions make or break a product.
 Yet documenting these decisions is often missing.

 Guidelines explaining design decisions reduce development time.
-Once devs understand the structure of the system and the theory behind they can use it as it's their own.
+Once developers understand the theory behind they'll use the system as their own.

 ## Summing up

-Let's go back to Somenage and sum up the findings.
+Let's go back to Somenage and sum up the unique parts with the common practices.

 - **Purpose**: A tool for building interactive design websites.
 - **Target audience**: An internal tool first, then later published for wider audience.
 - **Type**: Not yet decided.
 More a design system than a component library.
 - **Features**:
-  - Highly interactive components (React)
+  - Highly interactive user interface (React)
   - Streaming content (Virtual lists)
-  - Gestures (A11y)
+  - Gesture support (A11y)
-  - Static websites (SSR)
+  - Static websites.
+(SSR)
-  - Optimized for search engines (SEO)
+  - Optimized for search engines.
+(SEO)
-  - No NPM publishing.
-No monorepo (Internal audience)
+  - No packaging and publishing.
+(Internal audience)
 - **Technology**:
   - `react-aria` for virtual lists and A11y
   - `Next.js` for SSR